jennyglitters/PescaMilagrosa/README.md

 Advanced analytics for predictive insights on fish growth and health.
 3. **Multi-language**:
 Multi-language support for ease of use across regions.
+1. **App**:
+Database app for portability with offline functionality